Maxwidlundstark/Learn-to-fish/README.md

 ### Bugs
 - No bugs discovered.

+## Deployment

 ## Credits
+__Content__
+- The Icons in Social media links and about us section were taken from [Font Awesome](https://fontawesome.com/)

 __Media__
+- The image on the loading-page section is taken from [Pexels](https://www.pexels.com/sv-se/)
-- The images on the site is taken from [Pexels](https://www.pexels.com/sv-se/)
+- The image on the sign-up section is taken from [Pexels](https://www.pexels.com/sv-se/)
--